Smart Home Automation IoT Using Flask Raspberry Pi and Python

 What We Will Build Today?

-• We will use Flask Microframework for Python to turn our RPi to a Local Web Server, we will use Python to talk to the web server, also we will use HTML and CSS to make a web Page.
+We will use the Flask microframework for Python to turn our Raspberry Pi into a local web server.
+Also, we will use Python to communicate with the web server and HTML and CSS to create the web page.

 We will divide this tutorial in four parts:

-• The first part: is how to control the RPi GPIO using basic Python Prpgramming without any web servers.
+1. Controlling the RPi GPIO using basic Python programming without any web servers.

-• The second part: is how to make a simple web page using HTML and CSS
+2. Creating a simple web page using HTML and CSS.

 Led Blinking